Your Hit Parade: Spin-off series

-The success of the radio show spawned a spin-off series, Your All-Time Hit Parade, sponsored by Lucky Strike and devoted to all-time favorites and standards mixed with some current hits.
+The success of the radio show spawned a spin-off series, "Your All-Time Hit Parade", sponsored by Lucky Strike and devoted to all-time favorites and standards mixed with some current hits.
 The program began on NBC February 12, 1943, airing Fridays at 8:30 pm until June 2, 1944, and then Sundays at 7 pm as a summer replacement for Jack Benny, continuing until September 24, 1944.
 The regular vocalists were Marie Green, Ethel Smith, Martha Stewart, Bea Wain and Jerry Wayne.
 Lyn Murray led the chorus, and the orchestra was conducted by Mark Warnow.

-On December 6, 1948, Lucky Strike introduced yet another musical series, the daytime Your Lucky Strike, aka The Don Ameche Show, since the host was Don Ameche.
+On December 6, 1948, Lucky Strike introduced yet another musical series, the daytime "Your Lucky Strike" with host Don Ameche, aka "The Don Ameche Show".
 This 30-minute show, airing weekdays at 3:30 pm on CBS, was a talent competition with little-known and unknown professional vocalists, backed by Al De Crescent on organ or Bill Wardell on piano.
 The performers were judged by a trio of random housewives casting votes via long-distance phone calls.
 Winners were booked into the Mocambo, Earl Carroll's or other night clubs.
 Produced by Bernard Schubert and directed by Harlan Dunning, this show also featured auctioneer Riggs.
 It went off the air March 4, 1949.

 During the early 1980s, André Baruch and Bea Wain hosted a syndicated radio version of Your Hit Parade, reconstructing the list of hits of selected weeks in the 1940s and playing the original recordings.